 The good news?
 After you finish your bankruptcy, creditors can no longer collect debts the bankruptcy discharged.
 Find out which debts you can erase in Chapter 7 bankruptcy and what you can eliminate in Chapter 13.

 An "automatic stay" court order immediately stops many lawsuits and other collection actions when you file for bankruptcy, including those filed by a creditor or debt collection agency.
 It also stops creditors from repossessing your car or seizing other property.

 The automatic stay also stops eviction, foreclosure, a loss of utility services, and wage garnishment.
 Whether the bankruptcy filing will permanently solve your problem will depend on the issue and whether you file for Chapter 7 or 13.

-Here is how the automatic stay affects some common emergencies:
+Here's how the automatic stay affects some common emergencies.

-- Utility disconnections.
-If you're behind on a utility bill and the company is threatening to disconnect your water, electric, gas, or telephone service, the automatic stay will prevent the disconnection for at least 20 days.
+If you're behind on a utility bill and the company threatens to disconnect your water, electric, gas, or telephone service, the automatic stay will prevent the disconnection for at least 20 days.
 Although the amount of a utility bill itself rarely justifies a bankruptcy filing, it might make sense to file if you have other debt you can discharge.
 Be aware that the utility company will likely be able to require that you pay a deposit to ensure future payment.

 In a few instances, the automatic stay won't help you.